andreabassi78/napari-psf-simulator/README.md

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
 The plugin has been concived to be modular allowing the insertion of new aberations and pupils.
+Please contact the developers on github for adding new propagations and aberrations types.
-Any suggestions or contributions on this are welcome.
+Any suggestions or contributions are welcome.

 ## License